Point Beach generates good for our economy

 - Our employees serve their communities as city and town council board members, fire department volunteers, EMTs, coaches, PTO volunteers and more.

 - Over the life of the power plant, charitable contributions in support of community non-profits have exceeded $700,000 to more than 60 local organizations.

-Point Beach is important to Wisconsin's energy portfolio
+Point Beach generates good for Wisconsin's energy portfolio

 We are one of the largest single-sources of electricity in Wisconsin, generating about 14% of all the electricity created in Wisconsin in 2019 and powering 950,000 homes and businesses.

 - The carbon-free energy generated by Point Beach's nuclear units prevents more than 6.5 million tons of greenhouse gas emissions every year - equivalent to removing 1.3 million cars from the road each year according to the U.S. Environmental Protection Agency.

 - NextEra Energy Resources is one of the largest promoters of solar power in Wisconsin, further advancing our commitment to providing clean, reliable energy for the state.

 The energy we produce is emissions-free and we work to protect Lake Michigan and the environment where we live.

 - Point Beach has a very low impact on the land, water and wildlife near the power plant.
 We support clean water, air and soil and work to protect our natural resources.